Gabriele-Cutrona/.dotfiles/README.md

    - [ ] Is there a way to install kvantum themes automatically?

 ### Credits
-The icons up there are from [devicon.dev](https://devicon.dev) (except for the Hyprland and Catppuccin logos)
+The icons up there are from [devicon.dev](https://devicon.dev) (except for the Hyprland and Catppuccin logos, which are from the official websites/repos)

 <sup>All logos are property of their respective owners.
 This repo is not endorsed by any of them.</sup>